yujinyuz/jinyuz.dev/content/about.md

 >
 > -- <cite>Kent Beck</cite>

-Currently, I am familiar working with these languages/frameworks for scripting and web development:
+Currently, I am familiar and comfortable with working in these languages and frameworks for scripting and web development:

 - HTML5 and CSS3
 - ECMAScript aka Javascript